brianv0/datacat-doc/LSST-Datacat-overview.md

 # Datacat
 Datacat is a semantic meta-file system with metadata indexing built for the web.
-It is designed for the tracking and organization of files and file replicas across heterogeneous storage systems
+It is designed for the tracking and organization of files and their replicas across heterogeneous storage systems.
+We've designed it to be web-first with a REST api to facilitate ease of use among globally diverse systems and users.

 **Note: Datacat is an ongoing rewrite, intended for better modularity and reuse across experiments, of the Fermi Data Catalog application.**

 **All features mentioned have been implemented in either the new rewrite or the current implementation, but some are still being implemented for the rewrite.**

-**The biggest limitation for using only Datacat (the rewrite) today (on a database other than Oracle) is probably the Web Application.**
+**The biggest limitation for using the rewrite today is probably the direct user interaction through Web User Interface, which is currently Oracle-only.**

-# Main Components
-Conceptually, Datacat can be viewed as these main components:
-*   A Datastore interface and implementation **
-*   VFS to interact with the Datastore interface
-*   RESTful APIs to interact with the VFS
-*   A Web Application/WUI which uses the RESTful APIs
-*   Client libraries which use the RESTful APIs
-*   A CLI implemented with the Client libraries
-*   A Crawler implemented with the Client libraries

-**Note**: Currently we use Oracle, with unit tests using HSQLDB.
-SQLite, MySQL, and PostgreSQL should work fine.

 ## Primitives
 Datacat defines two main file system-like primitives for interaction